OceanGlobalApp/OceanGlobalApp/README.md

 ## Audit Reports

-We prioritize security and transparency.
-To reinforce trust in our smart contracts, we have conducted thorough audits by reputable third-party firms.
-Audit reports for each smart contract are available in the [audit-reports](audit-reports) directory.
+Ensuring the security of our platform is paramount.
+Audit reports for each smart contract used in the Ocean Global platform are available in the [audit-reports](https://github.com/OceanGlobalApp/audit-reports) directory.
+Thoroughly review these reports for a comprehensive understanding of the security measures in place.

+## Additional Services

+### KYC Certificates

+Explore the [kyc-certificates](https://github.com/OceanGlobalApp/kyc-certificates) directory to access KYC certificates issued by Ocean Global.
+We offer comprehensive KYC services to blockchain projects, providing a secure and compliant approach to user verification.

+### Smart Contracts Audits

+The [smart-contract-audits](https://github.com/OceanGlobalApp/smart-contract-audits) directory contains audit reports for smart contracts of various cryptocurrency projects.
+As an audit firm, Ocean Global offers thorough smart contracts audits to enhance the security and reliability of projects.

+### Audit Certificates

+In the [audit-certificates](https://github.com/OceanGlobalApp/audit-certificates) directory, you'll find certificates issued by Ocean Global for successfully audited projects.
+These certificates validate the security and compliance of the audited projects.

 ## Getting Started

-To integrate Ocean Global's smart contracts into your project, refer to the individual contract directories for deployment and usage instructions.
-Ensure that you've reviewed the corresponding audit reports for comprehensive insights into the security of each contract.
+To integrate Ocean Global's smart contracts into your project or explore our additional services, refer to the individual directories for detailed instructions.
+Whether you're launching a project, conducting audits, or obtaining KYC certificates, Ocean Global is here to support you.

 ## Contact Us